The Crimson Rivers: Reception

 The Crimson Rivers holds a 68% approval rating on Rotten Tomatoes, based on 53 reviews with an average rating of 6.01/10.
 It was nominated for five César Awards: Best Director, Best Cinematography, Best Music, Best Editing, and Best Sound.

-The film grossed an estimated $16 million in France and $60 million worldwide.
+The film opened on 548 screens in France and became the number one film, grossing $10 million in its first two weeks from 1.7 million admissions.
+It went on to gross an estimated $16 million in France and $60 million worldwide.